 The Sree Padmanabhaswamy Temple: Secret Cellars Create the Richest Hindu Temple in India

 Of all the Hindu temples in India, the wealthiest by far is the Sree Padmanabhaswamy Temple.
-According to Guinness World Records, this temple replaced the Tirupati Temple (also in India) as the richest Hindu temple in the world in 2011.
-This is due to the fact that secret cellars discovered at the temple were found to contain a vast treasure of gold, silver and precious stones.
+According to Guinness World Records, this temple replaced the Tirupati Temple (also in India) as the richest Hindu temple in the world in 2011 due to the discovery of secret cellars containing a vast treasure of gold, silver and precious stones.

 One of the Holiest Abodes of Vishnu